 I am often asked “What can hypnotherapy help?”, so in this blog I have listed some of the issues that I’ve helped clients with over the years.
 This list is by no means exhaustive as hypnotherapy can help with so many aspects of our health and wellbeing, both mental health and physical health.

 Anxiety and Stress

 I have found anxiety and stress to be the most common reason why clients seek help through hypnotherapy.
-This often concerns work or relationship issues, or worries relating to health, or it may be general anxiety about anything and everything.
+This often concerns relationship or health issues, or worries relating to work, or it may be general anxiety about anything and everything.
 In the last year I have been helping clients struggling with uncertainty and stress relating to the impact of Covid-19.

 Clients seeking help relating to alcohol are not necessarily wanting to stop drinking all together, but want to gain more control over the amount and frequency that they drink.
 For some clients their goal was to have alcohol-free days in the week, for example, or to drink more moderately on the weekend.

 Hypnotherapy can help with stress arising through illness, from coping with the diagnosis of a chronic condition to helping to manage symptoms such as pain or anxiety.
 Over the years I have helped clients experiencing high blood pressure, irritable bowel syndrome (IBS), migraines and anxiety associated with Parkinson’s Disease, to name a few.

 Emetophobia is a fear of nausea and vomiting or seeing others vomit, including animals.
 Most of the clients I have helped to overcome emetophobia were very fearful of their children being sick rather than a fear for themselves.
 They were also experiencing a high level of general anxiety and panic as well as depressed mood and OCD.